kunjaimonai/HunarGyan/README.md

 # HunarGyan 🎨🤖🇮🇳
 **Smart Offline-First AI Assistant for Indian Artisans**

-> Helping India’s weavers, potters, and woodworkers document, design, and market their craft—**offline**, in their **language**, with zero tech friction.
+> Helping India’s weavers, potters, and woodworkers etc.. document, design, and market their craft—**offline**, in their **language**, with zero tech friction.

 ---